OskarKal/My_Application1/README.md

-An App that aims to help with working out.
+An app that aims to help with working out.